 How to Add Toolbars to the Taskbar

-• Address - this will add a web address toolbar in which you can type the address of any web-site.
+One feature that is not exactly new is the possibility to add toolbars to the taskbar.
+To add one, be it a standard toolbar offered by default or a custom one, right click on the blank space of the taskbar.
+In the right click menu, go to Toolbars and select the option you desire:- Address - this will add a web address toolbar in which you can type the address of any web-site.
 When you enter a web-address, it will open it in your default browser.
 It can also be used to access your computer folders or files.
 Personally I don't find this to be very useful.
 You can get the same results just by typing a web-address in the Start Menu search field.
 This makes the Address toolbar pretty redundant.

-• Links - this adds a toolbar with all your favorite websites from Internet Explorer.
+- Links - this adds a toolbar with all your favorite websites from Internet Explorer.
 If you use another browser as your default, it's pretty useless.

-• Tablet PC Input Panel - this creates a button which you can use to quickly launch the Tablet PC Input Panel.
+- Tablet PC Input Panel - this creates a button which you can use to quickly launch the Tablet PC Input Panel.
 This can be useful for Tablet PCs but it's the same as pinning the Tablet PC Input Panel to your taskbar.
 Which is again redundant.

-• Desktop - this will add a toolbar with all the shortcuts and items from your desktop.
+- Desktop - this will add a toolbar with all the shortcuts and items from your desktop.

-• New toolbar - this is the most useful option as it allows you to add a custom toolbar to your taskbar.
+- New toolbar - this is the most useful option as it allows you to add a custom toolbar to your taskbar.
 When you select this option, a new window will appear.
 Browse to the folder you wish to use as a toolbar and, once you have found it, click on the 'Select folder' button.
-Taskbar

 When you will click on the newly created folder toolbar, you will see the whole contents of the folder.
 This means that, if the folder has lots of content, the toolbar will occupy a big portion of your screen and it can take up longer time to load.